Apple Passwords Review 2025: A Welcome Update to iCloud Keychain

 Apple Passwords compatibility

 Apple notes that Passwords will be available for Apple devices as well as Windows integration.
-We don’t know if it plans on expanding, but we’ll learn more in September when it’s released.
 Current compatibility is:

 • iPhone